Hundred Guilder Print: History

+In the decade following 1642, Rembrandt’s production changed in several ways.
+His output of paintings diminished drastically, and the few paintings he made varied in subject, size, and style.
+Moreover, he produced no painted portraits, a fact that can be interpreted in two ways: either he did not receive any portrait commissions during that period or he did not accept such commissions for the decade.
+At the same time, he embarked on a number of extremely ambitious etchings, such as the portrait (1647) of his friend Jan Six and especially the Hundred Guilder print.

+Impact

+Jan Steen

+During the early 1650s, Jan Steen (1626–1679) appropriated aspects of Rembrandt’s Hundred Guilder print, creating one of the earliest visual responses to this masterwork.
+Steen transformed somber and ill figures from the Hundred Guilder print into raucously playful, joking, or drunk participants in the farce of a marriage ritual.
+In transforming the serious biblical subject into a comic village wedding, Steen departed from the general reverential regard for the print and demonstrated his respectful rivalry with Rembrandt.

 The Baillie Print

 Around 1775, Captain William Baillie printed a 100 impression edition of an extensively re-worked, by his own hand, version of Rembrandt's original copper plate.
+Baillie's earliest known print is a portrait of John Golding (1753), and he occasionally produced military-themed prints etched from his own original paintings.
+More typically, however, he reproduced the work of seventeenth-century Dutch and Flemish masters in his own or aristocratic collections, specialising in Rembrandt van Rijn.

 He acquired the plate, already worn down by repeated printings, from the painter and engraver John Greenwood.
-As an engraver himself, Biallie attempted to restore the work, but his effort was considered "hard and unfeeling, lacking all the subtleties of Rembrandt's own work".
+As an engraver himself, Baillie attempted to restore the work, but his effort was considered "hard and unfeeling, lacking all the subtleties of Rembrandt's own work".
 After his edition, Baillie cut the plate into four pieces, reworked them further, and had them printed as separate images.
 To the reduced center fragment with Christ, he added the frame of an arch.